TaylorDarneille/SEIRFX818/javascript/01readme.md

 ### How do we manipulate the dom?:

 The _document_ object represents the DOM.
+It has several methods available to help us grab specific elements!

 #### Selecting DOM Elements by HTML